 - May – Recital Repertoire Rehearsal

 Student recitals are offered twice during the school year.
 Halloween Recitals (in costume!) in October and Spring Recitals in June.
-The Lyceum in Old Town Alexandria traditionally has hosted both events.
-Due to Covid safety precautions, large formal Recitals have been replaced with mini student recitals at the Studio.
-Recitals are not mandatory.
+The Lyceum in Old Town Alexandria hosts both events.
 Only students who are prepared to perform in public are encouraged to participate.
 A dress code for all performing artists must be followed.
 Girls, dresses and Boys, coat and tie.
 Parents, guests, friends and fans are all invited to be a part of our audience.
 A reception follows to honor our young musicians.

 To enroll your child in private piano, guitar, ukulele, violin, viola or voice lessons or for additional information, please contact: